Austin Apartments That Actually Allow Large Dogs (Verified List)

 What breeds are most commonly restricted at Austin apartments?

 The most commonly restricted breeds are pit bulls/American Staffordshire Terriers, Rottweilers, Doberman Pinschers, German Shepherds, Chow Chows, Akitas, and wolf hybrids.
-Many properties also restrict “mixes” of these breeds, which is enforced subjectively based on vet records or visual assessment.
-These restrictions come from the property’s liability insurance carrier, not management preference.
+“Mixes” of these breeds are also restricted at most properties.
+How that’s enforced varies β€” some rely on vet records, others on visual assessment.
+The restrictions come from insurance carriers, not management preference.

 Do Austin apartments require pet DNA testing?